MD2Korg/CerebralCortex-Vagrant/README.md

 ```

 ## Running test cases
-explain what this test case is
 Run system level test-cases to make sure all the things are setup properly.
+System level test case will generate some sample data, process it using CerebralCortex, store it, retrieve it and verify results with predefined test values.
 ```
 cd /home/vagrant/CerebralCortex/cerebralcortex/core/test_suite/
 python3.6 -m unittest discover